Mimesis is reflexive meme — mind LEGO — sharing among multiple minds or mes. These mes are memes themselves.

 Of course, as the saying goes: the map is not the territory.
 But the map approximates the territory well enough to be practical.
 When the map errors and the territory hits us in the face, i.e. the prediction proves wrong, we learn.
 Reality forces the map to update.

 Babies cry and sleep so much because they have no memory to predict from.
 Ambiguous sensory data floods in from all sides to cause cognitive exhaustion.
 In contrast, adult brains smooth-sail at home because every detail can be predicted.
-But, like babies, they too tire quickly in unmapped exotic environments, as occurs with culture shock.
+But, like babies, they too tire quickly in unmapped exotic environments, as happens with culture shock.

 From bodily trial-and-error experiences and parental guidance, the baby mind models how the body relates to the environment, so to guide its survival.
 Herein we don't differ from animals.